Iowa Highway 1: Route description

 Iowa 1 begins at a T-intersection with Iowa 2 in rural Van Buren County, south of Keosauqua.
 It passes through gently rolling farmland for 10 mi before entering the Des Moines River valley adjacent to Lacey-Keosauqua State Park.
 The highway crosses the Des Moines River and enters Keosauqua along Main Street.
 At Broad Street, Iowa 1 turned north and headed out of town.
-Between Keosauqua and the southern junction with Iowa 16, the highway runs parallel to the Des Moines River, the river's course bending sharply around Keosauqua.
+Between Keosauqua and the southern junction with Iowa 16, the highway runs parallel to the Des Moines River, the river's course bends sharply around Keosauqua.
 South of Birmingham, Iowa 1 briefly overlaps Iowa 16 for 2 mi.
 The next 7 mi run due north passing through Birmingham, before the highway crosses Cedar Creek south of Fairfield.

 On the south side of Fairfield, the highway meets the new U.S. Highway 34 (US 34) / Iowa 163 bypass at a partial cloverleaf interchange.
 Iowa 1 enters Fairfield along Main Street.
 For one block, Iowa 1 overlaps US 34 Business on Burlington Street before turning onto Second Street.
 Along Second Street, the highway passes under a BNSF Railway / Amtrak viaduct.
 North of the viaduct, Iowa 1 turns west for two blocks along Merrill Avenue and turns north again onto Fourth Street.
 On the northern edge of Fairfield, the highway passes next to Maharishi International University.

 North of Fairfield, Iowa 1 passes the Fairfield Municipal Airport and Maharishi Vedic City.
 For the next 9 mi, the highway continues due north through Jefferson and Keokuk County.
 Southeast of Richland, Iowa 1 meets Iowa 78 at a T-intersection.
 Heading east from this intersection, Iowa 1 and Iowa 78 overlap for 7+1/2 mi until entering Brighton on Fountain Street.
 Iowa 1 splits off to the north onto Benton Street while Iowa 78 turns to the south and east.
 North of Brighton, it crosses the Skunk River and passes through the river's 1 mi valley.
 For 9 mi, Iowa 1 passes through southern Washington County heading northeast towards Washington.